vivo-community/vivo-data-distribution-api/site_builder/src/site/markdown/motivation.md

 * responsive, so as not to interrupt the user experience,
 * easy to develop, to fit in with the frequent iterations of Scholars development.

-The Data Distribution API began with these requirements, but has since grown to provide a more general-purpose soltion for communicating with VIVO.
+The Data Distribution API began with these requirements, but has since grown to provide a more general-purpose solution for communicating with VIVO.

 ## The philosophy of the API
 Today's computing environment is ideally suited to interactive visualizations, and distributed use of data.